KCL-BMEIS/OOP/week4B.md

 --

-This operator (and many other binary operators) are therefore best written as *independent functions*
+This operator is therefore best written as an *independent function*
+- this is also true for many of the other binary operators

 ---
 layout: true

 # Overloading the insertion operator

-We need to declare a function outside of either class that overloads the stream insertion operator.
-<br> This is what it looks like:
+We need to declare a function outside the scope of either class, which overloads the stream insertion operator.
+This is what it typically looks like:

 ---